AP CS

 Description from the course catalog:

-This course prepares students for the AB-level Advanced Placement examination in Computer Science, covering material typically found in a first-year college course in Computer Science.
+This course prepares students for the AB-level Advanced Placement examination in computer science, covering material typically found in the first two semesters of a college course in computer science.
 Because the syllabus closely follows the AP syllabus, students must take the AP exam to receive credit for the course.
+Although the AB-level exam is no longer offered, this course still covers the more rigorous set of topics to prepare students for college-level computer science.

 This course builds on the foundation laid in earlier courses while continuing to stress the principles of object-oriented design and analysis, problem solving, and programming methodology.
 Java is the current implementation language for the AP exam, and we use it throughout the course.
 Topics include advanced data structures, algorithms, and a case study of a pre-existing program.
 We may also cover additional special topics as time allows.